-MNSH PRIME 3D is a multi-client new acquisition program that covers approximately 11,700km2 of the UK continental shelf of the northern fringe of the Southern Permian Basin (SPB), from Dogger Shelf to the Main Mid North Sea High (UKCS quadrants 34, 35, 36, 37, 38, 41, 42, 43 and 44).
-The data set will be acquired in multiple phases with the first phase completed in April 2021 and the second phase available in April 2022.
+MNSH Prime 3D is a multi-client acquisition program that covers approximately 11,530 sq km of the UK continental shelf (UKCS) of the northern fringe of the Southern Permian Basin (SPB), from Dogger Shelf to the Main Mid North Sea High (UKCS quadrants 34, 35, 36, 37, 38, 41, 42, 43 and 44).
+The regional 3D data set will be acquired in multiple phases with the first phase completed in April 2021 and the second phase available in April 2022.
 The third phase data collection of the ~700 sq km survey is expected to occur from mid-September until late October 2021 with data available in Q2 2022.
 The quality of the data from the MNSH Prime 3D program has allowed for reservoir characterization work that, for the first time, identifies regional lateral facies variations within the Zechstein and enables the prediction of high-porosity reservoir locations.

-The UK continental shelf of the North Sea has been producing hydrocarbons since the first seismic exploration in the mid 60’s and the SPB has been at the forefront of that exploration activity, with numerous hydrocarbon discoveries in the Carboniferous to Triassic.
+The UKCS of the North Sea has been producing hydrocarbons since the first seismic exploration in the mid 60’s and the SPB has been at the forefront of that exploration activity, with numerous hydrocarbon discoveries in the Carboniferous to Triassic.

-The MNSH PRIME 3D regional data set provides the perfect platform to unravel the entirety of the Upper Permian (Zechstein) Hauptdolomit carbonate play, defining the extent and providing a clear image of the protuberance of the anhydrite carbonate platform and pinnacle growths.
+The MNSH Prime 3D program delivers a high-quality 3D seismic data set to unravel the entirety of the Upper Permian (Zechstein) Hauptdolomit carbonate play, defining the extent and providing a clear image of the protuberance of the anhydrite carbonate platform and pinnacle growths.

 However, the rest of the SPB has seen successful oil campaigns on the fringe within the Zechstein e.g. Barnowko-Mostno-Buszewo field in Poland and with the UKCS fringe 42/4-1Z well containing oil with a good flow rate the play is now proven in the UKCS.

-ION is leveraging new acquisition and the latest processing flows to provide high quality 3D seismic product that will support the industry as they seek to maximize the value of these remaining reserves.
+ION is leveraging new acquisition and the latest processing flows to provide high-quality 3D data that will support the oil and gas industry as they seek to maximize the value of these remaining reserves.